bibek-1-bit/bash-scripting/README.md

 Bash scripting is a powerful way to automate tasks in Unix-based systems.
 In this project, you will find scripts that cover a wide range of functionalities, from file manipulation to system monitoring, all written in Bash.
 Prerequisites

-To run the scripts, you need a Unix-based operating system (Linux or macOS) with Bash installed.
+To run the scripts, you need a Unix-based operating system (Linux or macOS).
 Most Linux distributions come with Bash preinstalled.
 How to Use:
  Clone this repository to your local machine.
  Navigate to the directory where the scripts are stored.